JonJagger/cyber-dojo/md/misc.md

 - - - - - - - - - - - - - - - - - - - -
 `"tab_size": int`

-  The number of spaces a tab character expands to in the editor textarea.
+  The number of spaces a tab character expands to in the browser's textarea editor.
   <br>Not required.
 Defaults to 4 spaces.